Whopper: Variants

 The Windows 7 Whopper was sold in Japan for the promotion of Microsoft's Windows 7 operating system.
 The hamburger contained seven stacked beef patties and measured 5 in high, weighed almost 2.2 lbs, and had more than 1000 kcal.
-It was originally planned to be available for only seven days starting on 22 October 2009.
+It was originally planned to be available for only a week starting on 22 October 2009.
 Due to its success in selling 6,000 sandwiches within the first four days, Burger King decided to extend the promotion period an extra nine days, ending on 6 November.
 The campaign was met with unexpected popularity in Japan, sparking multiple YouTube videos and blog posts about the burger.

 The Pizza Burger is a burger sold exclusively at the BK Whopper Bar location in Times Square, New York City, that was introduced in September 2010.
 It consists of four Whopper patties on a 9.5 inch sesame bun, sliced into six pieces and topped with pepperoni, mozzarella, basil pesto and marinara sauce.
 The whole burger contains more than the recommended daily allowance of calories for men at 2,520 calories, with 144 grams of fat, 59g of which is saturated, and 3,780 mg of sodium, more than double the recommended daily allowance for adults.
 However, according to Burger King's Vice President of global marketing, John Schaufelberger, the burger is not intended to feed just one person.
 Each slice has 420 calories, 24 g fat (10 g saturated), and 630 mg sodium.